chat21/chat21-server/README.md

 where a user can only read and write on his own, specific paths, never reading or writing directly on other users inboxes.

-The "inbox" pattern works just like email SMTP/POP3 protocol.
-The message is sent from the user to his own SMTP server inbox, as an _outgoing_ message.
-This "observer", gets the message and sends it to the recipient's SMTP server (the recipient inbox path) where the recipient itself will read the message as soon as he connect to RabbitMQ through MQTT.
+The **inbox** pattern just works like email _SMTP/POP3_ protocols.
+The message is sent from the user to his own SMTP server inbox (the _/outgoing_ path), as an _outgoing_ message.
+The "observer" (this application), gets the message and sends it to the recipient's SMTP server (the recipient inbox path) with a */clientadded* action where the recipient itself will receive the message as soon as he connects to RabbitMQ through MQTT.